chef/chef-web-docs/layouts/shortcodes/infra_lang_method_registry_key_exists.md

     to use the appropriate key location based on your node's architecture.
 Default value: `:machine`.

-This returns an array of registry key values.
+This method will return `true` or `false`.
+(Any registry key values that are associated with this registry key are ignored.)